docker/docs/desktop/hardened-desktop/settings-management/index.md

 As an administrator, you first need to [configure a registry.json to enforce sign-in](../../../docker-hub/configure-sign-in.md).
 This is because the Settings Management feature requires a Docker Business subscription and therefore your Docker Desktop users must authenticate to your organization for this configuration to take effect.

-Next, you must [create and configure the admin-settings.json file](configure.md).
-You can also use the `--admin-settings` installer flag on [macOS](../../install/mac-install.md#install-from-the-command-line) or [Windows](../../install/windows-install.md#install-from-the-command-line) to automatically create the `admin-settings.json` and save it in the correct location
+Next, you must either manually [create and configure the admin-settings.json file](configure.md), or use the `--admin-settings` installer flag on [macOS](../../install/mac-install.md#install-from-the-command-line) or [Windows](../../install/windows-install.md#install-from-the-command-line) to automatically create the `admin-settings.json` and save it in the correct location.

 Once this is done, Docker Desktop users receive the changed settings when they either:
 - Quit, re-launch, and sign in to Docker Desktop